jdubois/azure-native-spring-function/README.md

 The `AZURE_CREDENTIALS` will allow the GitHub Actions workflow to log in your Azure account, and deploy the application.

-This is a JSON payload that will get by executing the following command.
+This is a JSON payload that we will get by executing the following command:

+```bash
+az ad sp create-for-rbac --name http://$TF_VAR_AZ_FUNCTION_NAME_APP --role contributor --scopes /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/$TF_VAR_AZ_RESOURCE_GROUP --sdk-auth
+```

 - Replace `<SUBSCRIPTION_ID>` by your Azure subscription ID.
 To get this ID, you can run `az account show` and copy the value of the `id` attribute.
 - This command uses 2 environment variables set we set up earlier for Terraform, the name of your Azure Functions application and the name of your resource group.

-```bash
-az ad sp create-for-rbac --name http://$TF_VAR_AZ_FUNCTION_NAME_APP --role contributor --scopes /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/$TF_VAR_AZ_RESOURCE_GROUP --sdk-auth
-```

 Create a new secret called `AZURE_CREDENTIALS`, paste the JSON payload in it, and click "Add secret".